xaizek/fragile/README.md

 **fragile**, _v0.5_, _2015 – 2018_

-_This file last updated on 17 July, 2017_
+_This file last updated on 11 February, 2018_

 ### Brief Description ###